The Irish Catholic: Ownership and sale

 On 2 March 2007, the Irish Independent reported that the Irish Farmers Journal intended to buy The Irish Catholic.
 The takeover of The Irish Catholic by the Irish Farmers Journal was reported to be complete on 29 March 2007.

 In March 2012 the Irish Farmers Journal sold it to a group led by the paper's managing editor Garry O'Sullivan and is published now by Mr O’Sullivan’s company Grace Communications.
 In 2016, Grace Communications acquired Columba Book Service, which published religious books under the Columba Press imprint and general interest books under the Currach Press imprint.
 Grace and The Irish Catholic are the Irish distributors of the two monthly Magnificat prayer book.

 Grace Communications has two directors, Garry O'Sullivan and Progressive Democrats co-founder Paul McKay.
 It regards Tabor Asset Holdings, wholly owned and controlled by Garry O'Sullivan, as its parent company, with Tarsus Media Limited and Zion Media Limited being related co-subsidiaries of Tabor Asset Holdings.

 Although company profits dropped from €216,692 for the year ended 30 May 2019 to €170,208 for the year ended 30 June 2020, with vehicles worth €139,950 being bought in the intervening period and Mr O'Sullivan owing the company €104,369 on the latter date, remuneration to the company's two directors was €219,056 for the year ended 30 June 2020.

-Trivia

-The Irish Catholic has only failed to appear on one occasion, during the 1916 Easter Rising against British rule in Ireland during which Dublin was in chaos.